haikalfouzi/haikalfouzi.github.io/_posts/2020-12-14-Rocketdyne-F1-FEA.md

 {% include image.html file="/f1-engine/total-deformation.png" %}
 {% include image.html file="/f1-engine/total-deformation-stat.PNG" %}

 Minimum deformation occured at the fixed support of the middle nozzle, and maximum deformation of 1.0992 $$in$$ happened at the lower nozzle.
-These results are inline with our initial calculation and prediction \eqref{thermal}.
+These results are inline with our initial calculation and prediction \eqref{thermal_strain}.

 {% include image.html file="/f1-engine/total-deformation-zoom.gif" description="Deformation Around the Bolted Nozzle Flanged" %}